Eritreans now most common nationality of migrants crossing Channel

 In both of those quarters Afghan was the most common nationality.

+The cumulative number of arrivals by small boats in 2025 now stands at a provisional total of 13,573, 37% higher than at the same point last year.

-The latest data, which has been published by the Home Office, shows Afghan nationals were the second largest group in January to March of this year, accounting for 13% of the total.
+The latest data of the nationality of migrants has been published by the Home Office.

+It shows that Afghan nationals made up the second largest group of arrivals in January to March of this year, accounting for 13% of the total, compared with 20% for Eritrea.

 This was followed by people from Sudan (12%), Vietnam (8%) and Iran (8%).